ShahinSHH/COVID-FACT/README.md

 <img src="https://github.com/ShahinSHH/COVID-FACT/blob/main/Figures/method.jpg"/>

 ## Dataset
-The publically available <a href="https://github.com/ShahinSHH/COVID-CT-MD">COVID-CT-MD dataset is used to train/test the model</a>.
+The publically available <a href="https://github.com/ShahinSHH/COVID-CT-MD">COVID-CT-MD dataset</a> is used to train/test the model.
 This dataset contains volumetric chest CT scans of 171 patients positive for COVID-19 infection, 60 patients with CAP (Community Acquired Pneumonia), and 76 normal patients.
 Slice-Level labels (slices with the evidence of infection) are provided in this dataset.

 For the detail description of the COVID-CT-MD dataset, please refer to the <a href="https://arxiv.org/abs/2009.14623">https://arxiv.org/abs/2009.14623</a>.